linux-genz/udk/orthus/v0p9_to_v0p10_guide.md

-    Search for USB and USB_PCI and disable both [250-SOC has no USB] Search for BT and disable [250-SOC has no Bluetooth] Search for CPU_IDLE and disable [workaround for Vivado HW-mgr hangs CPUs] Search for MEMORY_HOTADD and MEMORY_HOTREMOVE and enable both Search for ZONE_DEVICE and enable
+    Search for USB and USB_PCI and disable both [250-SOC has no USB] Search for BT and disable [250-SOC has no Bluetooth] Search for CPU_IDLE and disable [workaround for Vivado HW-mgr hangs CPUs] Search for MEMORY_HOTPLUG and MEMORY_HOTREMOVE and enable both Search for SPARSEMEM_VMEMMAP and enable
+    Search for ZONE_DEVICE and enable
     Search for FS_DAX and enable

 #### Other notes

 The genz.ko and genz-blk.ko modules need to be updated as well to work with the new orthus.ko.
-The updated modules can be found in v0p10_images.tar.gz or can be built from Github source.
+The updated modules can be found in v0p10-images.tar.gz or can be built from Github source.
 Note that because of the change in kernel versions, the new genz-linux branch is genz-xlnx_rebase_v5.4.